 Figure 3 -- Comparison between temperature corrected barometric apogee and GPS apogee

 The average deviation is seen to be quite small, less than one percent, a marked improvement over the non-corrected (base temperature) values.
-In fact, the deviation is 5% or less for all flights, if the two outliers are neglected (Z-21 & DS-4) whereby other factors may have come into play.
-The fact that the average deviation is small (-0.7%) demonstrates that both barometric altitude and GPS altitude measurements are both quite consistent (at least for the apogee range studied) and that the deviations appear to be random, likely as a result of the assumptions inherent with the Standard Atmosphere model, as well as the assumption of a linear temperature decrease with respect to altitude relative to the base temperature.
+In fact, if the two outliers are neglected (Z-21 & DS-4, whereby other factors may have come into play) the deviation is 5% or less for all flights and the average deviation changes from -0.7% to -0.2%.
+The fact that the average deviation is such a small value clearly demonstrates that both barometric altitude and GPS altitude measurements are both quite consistent (at least for the apogee range studied) and that the deviations appear to be random, likely as a result of the assumptions inherent with the Standard Atmosphere model, as well as the assumption of a linear temperature decrease with respect to altitude relative to the base temperature.
 It may be possible to get a better temperature correction by utilizing data from atmospheric soundings (for example http://weather.uwyo.edu/upperair/sounding.html).
 But as a relatively simple method, applying this temperature correction is convenient and seems to provide a marked improvement in determination of true apogee.

 1) An example calculation is performed for temperature corrected apogee.
 For Flight Xi-6:

 Using the nomenclature in the equation and consistent units of measure: